ksu-cs-textbooks/cis580/content/01-intro-to-monogame/04-game-initialization.md

 This is largely because we are using the 3D hardware, which has its own RAM (video memory).
 Ideally, textures should be stored there for the fastest and most efficient rendering.
 So we want to delay loading our graphics until we have finished configuring the graphics device.
 Thus, we do any graphics card configuration in the `Initialize()` method, _before_ invoking `base.Initialize()`.

 And why not the constructor?
-What if we want the player to be able to, upon loosing, immediately restart the game?
+What if we want the player to be able to, upon losing, immediately restart the game?
 If our initialization logic is in `Initialize()`, we can simply re-invoke that method.
 We can't re-construct the `Game` class though, as it is tied to the life of our application.

 Finally, the `Game.LoadContent()` is invoked after both our `Initialze()` and the `base.Initialize()` methods have finished.
 This means the graphics card is fully initialized, and we can now transfer graphics assets into its memory.